- Author's Saving Throw: Susie was left out of the adventures of the previous two movies. Here she finally gets to be part of the main cast.

-- Crowning Music of Awesome: The Big Bad Cat's an Act
+- Awesome Music: The Big Bad Cat's an Act.

 - Harsher in Hindsight: This film boasted a brand-new feature animation logo for Klasky-Csupo.
-It was the only time it would be used.
+It was the only time it would be used (save for the Direct-to-Video movie made from the completed episodes of their never-aired series Immigrants).

 - Memetic Badass: Nigel Thornberry is an in-universe example, to the babies.